Marinated Taro Root

 I steamed the roots in an Instant Pot, but you can also use a traditional pressure cooker.
 The roots need to be fully submerged in heavily salted water during the cooking process.

-Once they are cooked, strain the water and marinate the roots for a minimum of 4 hours.
-You can refrigerate the roots for a couple of days, but I wouldn’t suggest anything more.
+Once the taro roots are cooked, strain the water and marinate the roots for a minimum of 4 hours in a yogurt mixture.
+You can refrigerate the roots for a couple of days, but I wouldn't suggest anything more.

-When ready to eat, peel the skin, and enjoy the flesh.
+When you are ready to eat the taro roots, peel the skin, and enjoy the flesh.
 You can eat it as is, or with a chili lime seasoning.
 Craving more of a desi flavor?
 Try chaat masala with red chili powder!
 I personally, like them as is!

 - 8 small taro roots